 - Baselines are important for monitoring progress on any environmental project – to understand what you are comparing future developments against.
 Energy efficiency and low carbon activities also fall into this category – you want to know where real GHG reductions are taking place, in addition to perhaps also monitoring other aspects such as local job creation, etc.

 - To ensure project effectiveness in this context, a credible and “verified” inventory will be needed.
 This is increasingly necessary, also to provide decision-makers and/or financial institutions with confidence that municipalities and private sector partners can deliver "investment grade" emissions reductions.
-These will be essential if the EU is going to meet the goal of a 20 percent improvement in energy efficiency by 2020.
+These will be essential if the EU is going to meet the goal of a climate-neutral economy by 2050.

 - Action can be started at any time, by anyone.
 So local climate and energy action can also be addressed without having a clear overview of the baseline GHGs released from the government operations and whole community – although this is not recommended.

 - An inventory can also be established retroactively, as it is based on historic energy and waste data.
 It is recommended that a BEI is conducted as soon as possible in the process as it also helps to identify problem areas or sectors where most GHGs are released – and thus to set targets.

 - Research has shown that municipalities that have produced an inventory as part of a process make more consistent and sustainable emissions reductions than those that have not produced an inventory and are implementing ad hoc actions.
 Thousands of municipalities around the world have prepared GHG inventories.
 This was for example done as part of their involvement in ICLEI’s Cities for Climate Protection Campaign initiated in 1993.
 Many of the European CCP participants were the first to sign the Covenant of Mayors commitment, with many more cities and towns joining since its start in 2008.